ashishtele/ashishtele.github.io/_posts/2020-05-31-Role_of_the_data_scientist.md

 1. Will automation replace the data scientist role?
 2. Does 'intuition' still play a pivotal role in the industry or the data-driven approach is well received?
 3. Has the data scientist role plateaued?

+Carl and Sean made a very impactful point on why organizations need data scientists more than ever.
+The most resonating point for me is, **'Identifying and solving hard problems can't be automated !'**.
+Why?